 Mindfulness is the the ability to be fully present wherever you are, whatever you’re doing, and not overly reactive or judgmental to what’s going on inside you or around you.

 Contrary to what most people think, this doesn’t have to add to the to do list and it doesn’t have to be in the form of meditation.
 While it CAN be practiced in a yoga session, it also can occur while you’re eating the same old breakfast you make every morning.
 When was the last time you sat at the counter and really tasted your food?
 Really thought about how it felt swallowing?
 Really breathed and enjoyed the nutrients you were putting in your body?
-Instead, are you throwing on your coat, grabbing a coffee cup to go, barely spilling it on your khaki pants, and running out the door yelling to your loved ones that you’ll talk to them later.
+Instead, are you throwing on your coat, grabbing a coffee cup to go, barely spilling it on your khaki pants, and running out the door yelling to your loved ones that you’ll talk to them later?
 Right?
 Me too.
 Practicing mindfulness has been proven to improve well-being, working memory, overall mood, decrease depressives symptoms, improve positive feelings of self, and shrink stress cells in the brain.
 Mindfulness is a practice, so get going!
-Try to be full present for 5 minutes this week, without judging yourself or your situation.
+Try to be fully present for 5 minutes this week, without judging yourself or your situation.
 Try to acknowledge your feelings and thoughts and let those feelings and thoughts float by, like clouds in the sky.
 Acknowledge them and let them float on.
-Try to breath in deep and count to five on each inhale an exhale.
-Slow down this week, just once, and do something that makes you feel whole in this fast paced life we live in.
+Try to breathe in deep and count to five on each inhale and exhale.
+Slow down this week, just once, and do something that makes you feel whole in this fast-paced life we live in.

 For Questions and Scheduling: